Smartsirius/Multicolor3DPrint/README.md

 # 3DPrintColorMixer
-Mix three Extruder (R,G,B) colors to choosen color and generate Marlin GCode for Virtual Tool.
+Mix three Extruder (R,G,B colors) to reach choosen color and generate Marlin GCode for a Virtual Tool.